kyma-project/btp-manager/docs/user/02-10-usage.md

     kubectl delete serviceinstances.services.cloud.sap.com test-service-instance
     ```

-    If you dont use `test-secret` for other ServiceInstances you can delete it by this command:
+    If you are not using the `test-secret` Secret for other ServiceInstances, you can delete it with this command:

     ```bash
     kubectl delete secret test-secret -n kyma-system